This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Fold in the chocolate chips, then pour the batter into the prepared pan.
 (Decorate the top with a few extra chocolate chips, if desired.)

-• Bake at 325ºF for 40 minutes, or until the center of the brownies looks cooked through.
+• Bake at 325ºF for 35 to 40 minutes, or until the center of the brownies looks cooked through.
 (You don't want it to jiggle when you shake the pan.)
 Allow the brownies to cool completely.
 The avocado flavor is MUCH more pronounced if you try these warm, so please don't be tempted to taste them until they have come to room temperature.
 You can place them in the fridge if you want to speed up the cooling process, or you'll have to wait at least 2 hours for them to cool on the counter.

 • Slice the brownies into small squares and serve.
 It's normal for this brownie to stick to the knife a bit with you cut them since they are flourless and fudgy.
 Leftovers can be stored on the counter for up to 48 hours, or in the fridge in an airtight container for up to a week.